jadonk/cloud9-examples/PocketBeagle/Grove/ADCLCD.md

-## LCD
+## ACD LCD

 ### Description:

-In this example the LCD will display some characters.
+In this example the LCD will display the first six ADC values.

 ### Hardware Requirement:

 - [Grove - 16x2 LCD](http://wiki.seeedstudio.com/Grove-16x2_LCD_Series/)
+- No more since ADCs are bult-in

 ### Hardware Connection